-The School of Applied Social Sciences aims to provide feedback on marked coursework within 20 working days (4 weeks) of submission.
+The University of Brighton aims to provide feedback on marked coursework within 20 working days of submission.
 Lecturers work incredibly hard to get work marked and returned in that time, although it is worth acknowledging that there may sometimes be delays due to the sheer workload and demand on staff time.
 However, you will be informed when you should receive your feedback by and if it will be delayed.
 If your work is submitted via Turnitin, you are usually able to see the feedback deadline date at the submission deadline point.

 In order to make the most of the feedback you recieve, you will need to reflect on what has been said, think about what it means for your progress and work out the next steps to ensure you improve in further assignments.